If debugging is the process of removing bugs, then programming must be the process of putting them in. -- Edsgar Dijkstra

 }

 The calling function, main, doesn't have to change.
-Extending the operations to include a power function:
+Extending the operations to

 // Implement the new functionality